aleksrutins/station/readme.md

 ```

 ### Observers
 You can also observe state for changes using observers, which are lambdas or functional objects implementing `com.rutins.aleks.station.callbacks.Observer`.
 An observer takes two parameters, the previous value and the value after the mutation.
-Attach them using `State#observe()`.
+Attach them using `State#observe()`. `mutate()` will call the observers each in their own thread, and return a `CountDownLatch` that finishes after all observers have finished executing.
+You should call `.await()` on this if you want to make sure that all observers have executed.
 ```java
 Observer<Integer> observer = (oldValue, newValue) -> {
     System.out.println("Old value: " + oldValue + ", new value: " + newValue);